-In line with international corporate tax standards, Kuwait has enacted Decree-Law No. 157 of 2024, introducing a Domestic Minimum Top-Up Tax (DMTT) of 15% applicable to large-scale multinational groups.
-This measure, effective from January 1, 2025, marks a significant step forward in the country’s alignment with the OECD/G20 Inclusive Framework on BEPS Pillar Two and reinforces its commitment to diversifying its revenues beyond the hydrocarbon sector.
+According to international corporate tax standards, Kuwait has enacted Decree-Law No. 157 of 2024, introducing a 15% Domestic Minimum Top-Up Tax (DMTT) applicable to large-scale multinational groups.
+This measure, effective as of January 1, 2025, marks a significant step forward in the country’s alignment with the OECD/G20 Inclusive Framework on BEPS Pillar Two, strengthening its commitment to diversifying revenues beyond the hydrocarbon sector.

-This tax is prevalent, partially replacing previous laws such as:
+This tax is prevalent in nature, partially replacing previous laws such as:

 - The Corporate Income Tax Law (Decree No. 3 of 1955 and its amendments),